 Yes, but they are free!
 Seating is first-come-first-served.

-Tickets are available on this page or on Eventbrite.
+Tickets are available through each event on our event calendar or on Eventbrite.

 An attendant at the door can help you register and get in quickly and easily.
 If you have registered but have forgotten the ticket, an attendant can pull up your name and check you in manually.